16alves02/16alves02/README.md

 - 💻 **Programming**: Passionate about coding and software development
 - 🎨 **Creative Arts**: Drawing and digital design
 - 🎉 **Socializing**: Enjoy spending time with friends and participating in social events

+---

+## **📞 Let's Connect!**

+Feel free to reach out if you're interested in collaborating on a project, discussing technology trends, or exploring career opportunities!
+You can contact me through my social media links or directly via email at [16alves02@gmail.com](mailto:16alves02@gmail.com).